LectureParty/LectureParty/README.md

 ### Video Call

-Once the party has started, you will be able to watch the lecture together with your friends via our video call service. **You can freely discuss the lecture material with your friends as if you were in a small, intimate, in-person lecture!**
+Once the party has started, you will be able to watch the lecture together with your friends via our video call service. **You can freely discuss the video material with your friends as if you were in a small, intimate, in-person lecture!**

 ### Collaborative Notes